ashi24cc/Fast-CNN-MCWS-transformer-/README.md

 evaluate.py - This contains the code for the evaluation metrics.

 The datasets are available for download at google drive: https://bit.ly/3n4giKs

+The paper is under process at: Statistical Applications in Genetics and Molecular Biology